SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 ## Deploy the S/4HANA and SFSF mock server (Optional)

->Note: If you have access to both SAP S/4HANA and SAP Successfactors Cloud systems, you can skip this step.
+>Note: If you have access to real SAP S/4HANA Cloud and SAP Successfactors Cloud systems, you may be able to skip this step.

 Follow these [instructions](https://github.com/SAP/cloud-s4-sdk-book/tree/mock-server#how-to-run-the-server) on how to setup your S/4HANA and SFSF mock server and deploy it on SAP Cloud Platform, Cloud Foundry.